jidicula/dotfiles/README.md

 # dotfiles

 A collection of config dotfiles.
+All scripts are in `script/`: helpers end with `.sh` and [scripts to rule them all](https://github.com/github/scripts-to-rule-them-all) have no suffix.

 # Steps